OctopusDeploy/blog/blog/2022-q3/getting-started-with-bamboo/index.md

 ![Octopus Underwater App](octopus-underwater-app.png)

-## Learn more
+## Conclusion

+CI servers are an important part of the CI/CD process and you can use many different CI servers with Octopus Deploy to complete your deployments.
+Bamboo is a CI server by Atlassian that allows you to build and push Docker images to Docker repositories.
+This blog guided you in how to install Bamboo and set up a project and plan to build and push the Octopus Underwater App.
+This is a simple getting started case, and there are many more use cases that Bamboo can do.
 If you are interested in more CI server resources, we did a [series on CI servers](https://octopus.com/blog/tag/CI%20Series) where we focussed on Jenkins, GitHub actions and fundamental CI concepts.

-## Conclusion
+Y